-Today I’m breaking down one of South America’s best kept secrets: Pincanha steak.
+Today I’m breaking down one of South America’s best kept secrets: Picanha steak.

-The meat is always one of the highlights at churrasco - otherwise known as Brazilian barbecue - and if you haven’t had it before then you’re going to want to hit up your nearest Brazilian restaurant right away.
+The beef cut is the highlight at any churrasco (Brazilian barbecue).
+If you haven’t had it before, you’re going to want to hit up your nearest Brazilian restaurant immediately.

 What cut of meat is picanha?

 Picanha is a triangular cut of meat that sits on top of the rump of the cow.
-It comes with a layer of fat above it that helps create a beautiful tender and juicy flavor when cooked.
+It comes with a fat layer above it that helps create a beautiful tender and juicy flavor when cooked.

-Meat from the rump area of the cow tends to be the most popular in Brazil, and it’s easy to see why.
-It has a texture and taste similar to sirloin, and is packed full of flavor.
-When cooked right it’s both tender and juicy.
+Meat from the cow’s rump area is popular in Brazil, and it’s easy to see why.
+It has a texture and taste similar to sirloin and is packed full of juicy and tender flavor.

-Despite this layer of fat, the meat itself isn’t infused with a lot of meat which can make it a challenge not to make it too tough or dry.
-Cook it right though, and you’re on to one of the most incredibly delicious types of beef out there.
+Despite this layer of fat, the meat itself isn’t infused with a lot of meat, making it a challenge to keep it moist and tender.
+Cook it right and you’re on to the most incredibly delicious beef cuts.

-Picanha is sometimes confused with the tri tip, which is also a fatty layer or meat that sits above the sirloin.
-Picanha actually has a smaller layer of fat than the tri tip, so if you are trying to source some yourself be sure that you understand this distinction.
+These two cuts of beef are often confused, partly because of the fat cap and their proximity to the sirloin.
+Picanha actually has a smaller fat layer than the tri-tip, so if you are trying to source some yourself, be sure that you understand this distinction.

 Where can you buy picanha?